pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

     #colbreak()
     + 100%
   ]
+]
 Go to #link(<RoundStart>)[Action Point Generation]
-]

 == Game Over
-#design-note(comment: "The goal is to have fun")[
-  The game is over either when
+The game is over when
-  the players are satisfied with the map or all the garbage has been refined into resources
+the players are happy with the map or all the garbage has been refined.
-]

 = Rules of the game
 == Gaining Optimism